IliassTAHIRI/itahiri/content/post/2018-12-03-ML-Regression.md

 The simple way to describe Kaggle is as data science plateform.

 What is not: a plateform for already estalished and expert data scientists.
-As matter of fact, Kaggles is made for everybody, beginners will find a lot of material to learn from the best and experts will use their expertise to compete on big projects and also find job oportunities.
+As matter of fact, Kaggle is made for everybody, beginners will find a lot of material to learn from the best and experts will use their expertise to compete on big projects and also find job oportunities.

 #What is machine learning
 There are two types main types of machine learning: